shubham-01-star/ApiforgeX/README.md

 ApiforgeX is not just a code generator; it's an Agentic DevOps Pipeline in a Box.

 Backend development involves repetitive boilerplate: setting up Express, configuring Prisma, writing CRUD controllers, and managing deployments.
-ApiforgeX automates 100% of this using a local-first, agentic workflow.
+ApiforgeX automates 100% of this.

 ✨ Key Features (The "Product" Promise)